Curriculum review

 Government pledges reforms to subject make-up of key secondary school league table measure - despite curriculum review calling for no changes

-The government is proposing sweeping reforms to progress 8, the main league table measure for secondary schools, in a bid to boost arts take-up – and will ditch the EBacc from this academic year.
+The government is proposing sweeping reforms to Progress 8, the main league table measure for secondary schools, in a bid to boost arts take-up.

-However ministers’ response to the curriculum and assessment review, published this morning, ignores Professor Becky Francis’s recommendation that the subject make-up of progress 8 be left alone.
+The move runs counter to Professor Becky Francis’s review, which recommended that the subject make-up of Progress 8 be left alone.

 At present, schools are given a progress score based on pupils’ improvement since primary school in eight subject “buckets”.